harry-whorlow/devtools/docs/configuration.md

 import { createRoot } from 'react-dom/client'
 import { FormDevtools } from '@tanstack/react-form'

-import { TanstackDevtools } from '@tanstack/react-devtools'
+import { TanStackDevtools } from '@tanstack/react-devtools'

 import App from './App'